iamdurga/iamdurga.github.io/_posts/2022-02-11-r-exercise-read-data-from-json-api.md

       7  1.464975519  0.016705861  7.482940746

-Maximum corona active were in provience 3, minimum corona active were in provience 6 similarly maximum people were died from corona in provience 3 also maximum people recovered from coron in same provience.
+Maximum corona active was in province 3, minimum corona active was in province 6, and similarly maximum people died from corona in province 3 and maximum people recovered from corona in the same province.

 ## Cross-tabulation of sex (row variable) and current status (column variable) with row percentage